-Strategic Advisor – Former Minister of State – Former Minister for and Chief-negotiator of European Union Affairs of the Republic of Turkey,
+Minister of European Union Affairs and Chief Negotiator of the Republic of Turkey 2011-2013

 Egemen Bağış was born in Bingöl, Turkey in 1970.
 His family originates from the neighboring province of Siirt, where he started his elementary school education.
-He continued his primary and secondary school education in the capital city Ankara, which he completed in New York Newtown High school of NYC, USA.
-He holds a Bachelor of Arts degree in Human Resources Management that he received in 1993 as well as a Master of Public Administration degree received in the year 1996, both from the Bernard M. Baruch College of City University of New York.
+He continued his primary and secondary school education in Ankara and graduated from Newtown High School in New York, USA.
+He went on to study at the Bernard M. Baruch College of City University of New York, where he received a Bachelor of Business Administration degree in Human Resources Management (1993) and a Master of Public Administration degree (1996).

 Key Figure in Diplomacy

-Bağış, who returned to Turkey in 2002 over the invitation of the founding president of the Justice and Development Party (AK Party) Recep Tayyip Erdoğan, got elected to be a member of the Parliament, representing İstanbul the same year and served as the chief advisor of the AK Party responsible of the party’s international relations.
-In 2007 elections, he got elected to be a member of the Parliament for the second time, representing İstanbul, and served as AK Party’s vice-president responsible of governing party’s external relations.
-In this period of time, he also served as a member of the Central Executive Board, which is the highest executive branch within the party.
-In year 2009, he served in the Ministerial Cabinet as the Chief-negotiator and became prominent as a key figure in diplomacy during his ministerial term.
+Bağış returned to Turkey in 2002 when he was invited by the Founder and Chairman of the Justice and Development Party (AK Party) Recep Tayyip Erdoğan to play a strategic role in developing the party.
+Upon his arrival, Bağış was elected a member of Turkish Parliament representing Istanbul and served as Chief Advisor of the AK Party Chairman and Prime Minister Erdoğan with a focus in international relations.
+In 2007, he was elected to Parliament for a second term and served as AK Party’s Vice Chairman responsible for international relations.
+In this period of time, he also served as a member of the Central Executive Board, the highest executive branch within the party.
+In 2009, he served in the Council of Ministers as a State Minister and the Chief Negotiator and rose to prominence as a key figure in diplomacy during his term.

-During his ministerial and Parliament membership period he also had a key role in coordinating and directing external policies of AK Party’s relation and organizations of national and international levels while aiding in the area of diversification and improvement of Turkey’s foreign policy.
-In this time period when Turkey–EU relations were at its peak with a continuous momentum, Mr. Bağış’s works in the international level positively impacted not only Turkey’s external relations but also its internal relations.
-Constitutional and legislative amendments taken place during Turkey’s harmonization process with the European Union made a fundamental contribution to Turkey to improve its performance in the area of liberal democracy.
+During his tenure as Minister and time in Parliament, he also had a key role in coordinating and directing AK Party’s international policies as well as national and international branches and offices while facilitating the diversification and efficacy of Turkey’s foreign policy.
+In this time period when Turkey–European Union relations were at its peak with great momentum, Mr. Bağış’s efforts in the international level not only positively impacted Turkey’s external relations, but also improved its internal relations.
+Constitutional and legislative amendments proposed during Turkey’s harmonization process with the European Union made fundamental contributions to the nation’s development as a liberal democracy.

-Alongside of the aforementioned duties, Mr. Bağış also served as a member in AK Party’s Central Decision and Executive Board, the President for the Turkey-USA Inter-parliamentary Friendship Group and as the President of the Transatlantic Committee for the NATO-Parliamentarians Assembly.
+In addition to these aforementioned duties, Mr. Bağış served as a member in AK Party’s Central Decision and Executive Board, the President of the Turkey-USA Inter-Parliamentary Friendship Caucus and the President of the Transatlantic Committee for the NATO Parliamentarians Assembly.

-Egemen Bağış has a keen interest in art since his youth, and has been an active national and international art audience.
-He has played a significant role in bringing Istanbul 2010 European Capital of Culture and Istanbul 2012 European Capital of Sport awards to Turkey in his capacity as president of the advisory board of both projects.
-Bağış also pioneered the establishments of Istanbul Modern and Santral Istanbul Silahtarağa museums.
-Bağış still sits in the Board of Directors of Istanbul Modern and, being among its founders, acts as the chairman of the advisory board of Istanbul Bilgi University Global Issues Platform.
-Bağış was elected as the Young Global Leader in the year 2010 by the World Economic Forum.
+Egemen Bağış has had a keen interest in the arts since his youth, and has been an active patron of national and international art.
+He has played a significant role in bringing 2010 European Capital of Culture and 2012 European Capital of Sport awards to his election district, Istanbul in his capacity as President of the Advisory Board for both projects.
+Bağış also played a prominent role in the establishments of the Istanbul Modern and Santral Istanbul Silahtarağa museums.
+Bağış continues to sit on the Board of Directors of Istanbul Modern and, as Founder, serves as the Chairman of the Advisory Board of a think tank named Platform for Global Challenges.
+In 2010, Bağış was elected as a Young Global Leader by the World Economic Forum.

-Bağış has several academic works published in academic and semi-academic journals as well as many articles printed in national and international newspapers.
-Italian government awarded Bağış with the order of merits of “Cavaliere” in 2006 and “Commendatore” in 2011.
-Bağış further received awards from many organizations for his involvement in several projects with a social focus.
+Bağış has had several academic works published in academic journals as well as many articles printed in national and international newspapers.
+The Italian government awarded Bağış with the Order of Merit of “Cavaliere” in 2006 and “Commendatore” in 2011.
+Bağış has received awards from many organizations as well as an honorary doctorate degree from Girne American University for his involvement in global projects with a social focus.